Arthur P. Schalick High School: Athletics

 The football team took the South Jersey Group I state sectional titles in 2003 and 2004.
 The team won the 2003 title, topping Woodbury Junior-Senior High School by a final score of 21-6 and then by a 20–6 win over Paulsboro High School the following year to finish the season with a 12–0 record.

 The girls' soccer team won the South Jersey Group I championship with a 2–1 victory versus Riverside High School in 2003, followed by a victory over Pennsville Memorial High School in 2004 for consecutive championships.

 The boys' basketball team won the 2005 South, Group I state sectional championship, edging Burlington City High School 74–72 in the tournament final.
 The team took the first round of the 2005 Group I state championships with a 72–55 win over Florence Memorial High School, but fell in the finals to Science Park High School 69–66 in overtime.

 The girls' field hockey team won the South Jersey Group I state sectional championships in 2009, 2011 (as state group runner-up) and 2017.
 The program's first title came in 2009 with a 1–0 overtime victory against St. Joseph High School.

 The boys' tennis team won the South Jersey Group I state sectional championships in 1995 and 1996, defeating Pitman High School both years in the tournament championship and were also the New Jersey Group I state runners-up in both of those years as well.
 The 1995 and 1996 boys' tennis teams were the first back-to-back South Jersey sectional champions and back-to-back New Jersey state runners-up in school history.
+The 1996 Boys Tennis Team was inducted into the Schalick High School Sports Hall of Fame in 2025.

 Administration

-The school's principal is Yvette DuBouis Trembley.
+The school's principal is Amanda Gaunt-Merollo.
 Her administration team includes the assistant principal and athletic director.